dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## 🎬 Conclusion

-I wish knew about Strokes Gained back when I was a caddy.
-I learned SG is more reflective stat of the Hole, while SG Percentiles based on shot location can tell a better story of a golfer's ability.
-Hope to do more golf projects in the future.
+Looking back, I wish I had known about Strokes Gained during my time as a caddy.
+I've come to understand that Strokes Gained provides a more accurate reflection of performance on the hole, while SG Percentiles based on shot location offer deeper insights into a golfer's true abilities.
+I'm excited to explore more golf-related projects in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>